jjazzboss/JJazzLabToolkit/README.md

 # JJazzLab Toolkit

-All [JJazzLab](https://github.com/jjazzboss/JJazzLab) core in one jar.
+All [JJazzLab](https://github.com/jjazzboss/JJazzLab) core in one jar, with all dependencies included.

 The JJazzLab Toolkit is the "engine" that powers the JJazzLab application: object models and algorithms, without graphical user interface.

 For example, you can use it to :

 - add automatic backing track generation to your app
-- build a utility which converts in batch mode JJazzLab songs to .mp3 files
+- experiment a plugin to reharmonize songs
-- experiment with backing track generation algorithms
+- make a small utility which converts in batch mode JJazzLab songs to .mp3 files
 - ...

 ![JJazzLab Toolkit architecture](https://github.com/jjazzboss/JJazzLab/blob/master/graphics/JJazzLab-Core-blocks.png)